cykhoo/rubyconf2012-ical/README.md

 rubyconf2012-iCal
 =================

-iCal calendar for Ruby Conference 2012
+Ruby Conference 2012 schedule in iCal format for importing into your Mac or iOS device.